A 40 year old woman who suffered a 10 month delay in diagnosis of breast cancer required a mastectomy and breast reconstruction. She was awarded:

-As the medical experts we instruct need to know what happened during your treatment, we work with you to draft a detailed, accurate statement in your own words.
+As the medical experts we instruct need to know what happened during your treatment, we work with you to draft a detailed, accurate statement in your own words

 You are responsible for minimising the losses you have incurred as a result of the alleged medical negligence, so you need to attend any available treatments that could aid your recovery.
 You may also need to return to work as soon as it’s safe to do so.

-You must prove that the treatment you received fell below the standard expected of a reasonably competent and skilful medical specialist of the type who treated you and that, as a result, you suffered a loss or injury.
+Clinical negligence law states that you must prove that the treatment you received fell below the standard expected of a reasonably competent and skilful medical specialist of the type who treated you and that, as a result, you suffered a loss or injury.
 To do this, we obtain independent medical evidence from an expert in the appropriate area of medicine.

 We have to establish whether the sub-standard treatment you received is likely to have led to your injury or loss.
 As this can be difficult to establish, you may need to see one or more medical experts who will assess your current condition and what the future holds for you.